gahag-ml/icpsr-36404-analysis/readme.md

 # ICPSR 36404 Analysis

 Analysis of the [ICPSR 36404](https://www.icpsr.umich.edu/web/ICPSR/studies/36404) dataset using descriptive machine learning.
+This work was produced as our final project for the Descriptive Learning discipline in Universidade Federal de Minas Gerais.

+## Paper

+The paper (portuguese) for this work can be found under the `paper` directory.

-## Usage
+## Frequent Itemset Mining
+Author: Gabriel Bastos <gabriel.s.b@live.com>

 First, download the `delimited` version of the dataset.
 It is a tsv file, which is used as input for the analysis program.